gvwilson/sensibleadventures/cloudherd/new.md

 The tiger stood and stretched.
 "There is nothing more we can do here.
 We should return to the village."

-Soemthing rustled in the bushes.
+Something rustled in the bushes.
 Instantly, the tiger sunk into a hunting crouch, ready to chase or pounce or defend himself.
 Thokmay drew his sword, motioning at Noxy with his free hand to be still.